susanBuck/notes/11_Security/02_HTTPS.md

 If there's a problem, you'll see a broken lock and a notice from the browser:

 <img src='http://making-the-internet.s3.amazonaws.com/security-bad-ssl.png'>

 ## When to use HTTPS

-* Commonly used on pages transfering important / vulnerable information: login credentials, credit card information, etc.
+* Commonly used on pages transferring important / vulnerable information: login credentials, credit card information, etc.
-* Examples of sites sites force HTTPS on all pages: Google, Facebook, Twitter, Linkedin, Most bank sites.
+* Examples of sites sites force HTTPS on all pages: Google, Facebook, Twitter, LinkedIn, Most bank sites.
-* Examples of sites that enforce HTTPS for general browsing: Amazon, Quora, YouTube, Yahoo, Ebay.
+* Examples of sites that don't: Amazon, YouTube, Ebay.

 ## Why not use HTTPS for everything?
 * HTTPs used to be considered slower, [but that's not necessarily true anymore](https://www.imperialviolet.org/2010/06/25/overclocking-ssl.html).